How to Make Yourself Squirt: A Bold, Honest Guide

 Q3: Is squirting the same as female ejaculation?

 Not exactly.
-Female ejaculation involves small amounts of fluid from the Skene’s glands, while squirting usually involves a larger release.
+Female ejaculation involves small fluid amounts from Skene’s glands; squirting is typically a larger release.

 Q4: What positions work best?

-Back with hips raised, on top with forward rocking, or kneeling with a toy are the most effective for many people.
+Back with hips raised, on top with forward rocking, or kneeling with a toy are often most effective.

 Q5: Can toys help me squirt solo?

 Absolutely.
-Toys with a curve or bulge designed for G-spot stimulation can make the process easier.
+Toys designed for G-spot stimulation can make it easier and more pleasurable.

-Q6: How do squirting techniques compare between solo and partnered sex?
+Q6: How do solo and partnered squirting techniques differ?

 Q7: Is there a best time to try?

-Yes—when you’re already highly aroused.
-Trying from a cold start rarely works.
+High arousal works best.
+Trying from a cold start rarely produces results.

 Not necessarily.
-Some people squirt without orgasm, and some orgasm without squirting.
-Both are valid.
+Some people squirt without orgasm, some orgasm without squirting.
+Both are valid experiences.

 Final Thoughts